databendlabs/databend-docs/docs/doc/14-sql-commands/00-ddl/105-external-function/index.md

 1. Before starting Databend, add the following parameters to the [query] section in your [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml) configuration file.

 :::note
-If you are on Databend Cloud, skip this step and contact us with your allowed IP addresses by creating a ticket on **Support** > **Create New Ticket**.
+If you are on Databend Cloud, skip this step and contact us with your allowed UDF server addresses by creating a ticket on **Support** > **Create New Ticket**.
 :::

 ```toml title='databend-query.toml'